getgrav/grav-learn/pages/08.advanced/09.grav-development/02.grav-17-upgrade-guide/docs.md

 * **BC BREAK** Make `Route` objects immutable.
 This means that you need to do: `{% set route = route.withExtension('.html') %}` (for all `withX` methods) to keep the updated version.
 * Better `Content-Encoding` handling in Apache when content compression is disabled
 * Added a `Uri::getAllHeaders()` compatibility function
+* Allow `JsonFormatter` options to be passed as a string

 ### CLI